Sales tax rates in Washington are destination-based, however prior to July 1, 2008, they were origin-based.

 Calculation of payments

-A jurisdiction’s revenue loss is based on a business by business comparison of sales patterns in each jurisdiction before and after the change to destination-based sales tax.
+Through June 30, 2020, a jurisdiction’s revenue loss is based on a business-by-business comparison of sales patterns in each jurisdiction before and after the change to destination-based sales tax.

 Payments are calculated by adding the gain from the voluntary compliance revenue and marketplace facilitator/remote seller revenue to the total loss in revenue, resulting in a net revenue amount.
 If the net revenue is a loss (negative) the jurisdiction will receive a mitigation payment.